mentlerd/AdventOfCode/2024/README.md

 I have to admit that I mostly just powered through most of the excercises so far without giving a proper read to the rust book.. hopefully this defficiency does not catch up with be before the weekend :)

+### Day 04 - Rotating vertical detectors

+I have been always fascinated by how spatial geometry equations and problems can be made orders of magnitudes easier by just transforming the input into a convenient local coordinate system.
+Today's task is no different, where the pesky diagonals can be made trivial to reason about by skewing the input data in the negative/positive direction by "moving" the detector state machines around.

+An other neat trick of doing this is to do one more perspective shift.
+Why spend O(N) to actually move the detectors when you can just move your view instead in O(1) using circular buffers :)